-If a Foundation Product Label Doesn’t Say “Non-Comedogenic”, Will It Cause Acne?
+If a Makeup Product Label Doesn’t Say “Non-Comedogenic”, Will It Cause Acne?

 If you’re unsure about the nature of your acne and have an inkling that a common irritant might be the culprit, check your products for peppermint and witch hazel.
 Both are prevalent actives popular in skincare circles but should be limited to spot treatment.
 They should be avoided entirely if not paired with heavy moisturizing.

-Are Non-Comedogenic Foundations Good or Dad For Oily Skin?
+Are Non-Comedogenic Foundations Good or Bad For Oily Skin?

 At the end of the day, good skin requires commitment, and product research is a necessary evil.
-If you were considering non-comedogenic products purchases, hopefully this shed some light on how little the label entails, and hopefully your findings inspired you to do a little digging on any product you might add to your arsenal.
+If you were considering non-comedogenic product purchases, hopefully, this shed some light on how little the label entails, and hopefully, your findings inspired you to do a little digging on any product you might add to your arsenal.